cosmos/sdk-tutorials/academy/3-ibc/3-channels.md

 <HighlightBox type="note">

-"Crossing Hellos" refers to a situation when both chains attempt the same handshake step at the same time.
+"Crossing hellos" refers to a situation when both chains attempt the same handshake step at the same time.
 <br/><br/>
-Crossing hellos, have been removed from ibc-go v4 onwards, as referenced in [this PR](https://github.com/cosmos/ibc-go/pull/1317).
+Crossing hellos have been removed from ibc-go v4 onward, as referenced in [this PR](https://github.com/cosmos/ibc-go/pull/1317).
 The `PreviousChannelId` in `MsgChannelOpenTry` has been deprecated.

 </HighlightBox>